arnabs542/interviewpractice/greedy/bag-of-tokens.md

     return max_points
 ```

 We can simply try to brute force all possible moves: 1\) if we have enough points, we can try to get more power, 2\) if we have enough power, we can try to get more points.
-Since there are 2
+Since there are 2 moves possible for each token, runtime blows to up exponential time, and we time out.